Auction tools · Copart & BCA · UK fee tables

 What other costs should I factor in for a Copart lot?

-Beyond the hammer price, VAT on hammer, and buyer's fee: transport (typically £150-£350 depending on distance), any storage fees if you don't collect promptly, a new MOT test (£54.85), and for CAT S cars, DVLA re-registration (around £300-500).
+Beyond the hammer price, VAT on hammer, buyer's fee, and the £60 Lot Retrieval Fee: transport (typically £150-£350 for a runner, £250-£400 for a non-runner on a low-loader), storage if you don't collect promptly (free for 3 days then £5-£40 per day), a new MOT test (£54.85), and for CAT S cars, DVLA re-registration (around £300-500).
 Factor all of these in before setting your maximum bid.

 Does BCA charge VAT on the hammer price?